Wildfire Resilience Program

 Underwood Conservation District offers free technical assistance and wildfire risk reduction services to Skamania and western Klickitat County residents.
 Expert property assessments help district residents identify potential hazards and take steps towards making their homes and communities more resilient to wildfire.
 Chipping helps reduce fire hazards after thinning, pruning, and brush clearing by getting rid of woody fuel from the area approximately 200’ or less around your houses.
 Chipping also decreases the need for burn piles and reduces emissions released into the atmosphere.
 Interested residents should request a Wildfire Resilience Assessment (WRA) using the link below.
 Mobile chipping is only available to WRA clients and is on a first-come, first-served basis.

 • Wildfire Resilience Assessment – Free, no-obligation site visits are available to help you prioritize and focus your defensible space work.
-During your visit, UCD staff will do a walk-and-talk with you around the home and adjacent areas, identifying priority work areas, offering recommendations on how to best lower your wildfire hazard risk, and discussing available project funding opportunities.
+During your visit, UCD staff will do a walk-and-talk with you around the home and adjacent areas, identifying priority work areas, offering recommendations on how to best lower your wildfire risk, and discussing available project funding opportunities.
 Residents with larger acreage wildfire mitigation projects (more than 20 acres) may be eligible for assistance and cost-share through DNR or NRCS.

 Want to get your neighborhood, community, HOA, or utility group assessed or Firewise USA® certified?
 Contact UCD staff by email at fire@ucdwa.org, or call Michael at 509-493-1936, ext.
 8.